City-of-Helsinki/hel-fi-drupal-grants/e2e/README.md

 - **APP_ENV**: The local APP env.
 - **APP_DEBUG**: Boolean indicating if messages should be printed to the terminal.
 - **DISABLED_FORM_VARIANTS**: Can be used to disable form variants (types of form tests).
+- **ENABLED_FORM_VARIANTS**: Can be used to explicitly run specific form variants.
+Others are skipped.
 - **CREATE_PROFILE**: Boolean indicating if new profiles should be created on each test run.
 - **TEST_USER_SSN**: A test users social security number.
 - **TEST_USER_UUID** A test users UUID.